 Symantec recommends that you carefully create sites for each of your Task Servers.
 Remember that a Task Server can support between 5000 and 15000 clients (depending on version) if it is scaled appropriately and that those requirements for scaling are very modest.

 There are three possible scenarios for managing Task Server communications:

-- (Figure 1, below).
-Site definitions can, and should, include multiple subnets and can include the same subnet as the NS.
+- Site definitions can and should include multiple subnets and can include the same subnet as the NS.
 This is not a problem.
 They might pick up clients from the NS's subnet, but the NS will not pick up clients from the others.
 Frequently, Task Server users will have their Site Servers created along with the NS in a single location (ex. a server room), where this kind of scenario may be required.
 As long as bandwidth is good from the clients to the Site Servers, this is a perfectly acceptable solution.

-- (Figure 2, below.)
-Place Task Servers closer to your clients.
+- Place Task Servers closer to your clients.
 This is used by companies with larger remote environments (ex. major offices in the US, Europe, S. America, and Japan).
-Each major office may have their own data-centers and it may be perfectly reasonable to place Task Servers there.
+Each major office may have its own data centers and it may be perfectly reasonable to place Task Servers there.

-- (Figure 3, below.)
-Put Task Servers in every location that you have a Package Server.
+- Put Task Servers in every location that you have a Package Server.

 Obviously, as with Package Servers, you can assign multiple Task Servers to each site.
 This is not represented in the figures below and is not managed like Package Servers with Constrained or unconstrained servers.
 For load balancing in these scenarios, the setting under Task Agent Settings for "When multiple task servers are available at a site" is important.